 Collectives: calculation of the charge: meaning of 'Average Value' for the N(N+E) calculation

-The provisions of FA99/SCH19/PARA5 allow a reduction on the amount of Stamp Duty Reserve Tax (SDRT) payable on the value of surrendered units in a unit trust or shares in an Open-Ended Investment Company (OEIC) in a charging week if the trust or OEIC holds both exempt and non-exempt investments.
+Paragraph 5 FA99/SCH19 allows the amount of Stamp Duty Reserve Tax (SDRT) payable on the value of surrendered units in a unit trust or shares in an Open-Ended Investment Company (OEIC) in a charging week to be reduced if the trust or OEIC holds both exempt and non-exempt investments.

 The reduction is made by applying the fraction N/N+E to the total value of surrendered units/OEIC shares in the charging week where ‘N’ & ‘E’ represent the average market values of the relevant Exempt and Non-exempt investments held by the fund over a relevant two-week period.